Below are the College’s responses to our most frequently asked questions.

 What opportunities are there for girls to interact with boys?

-There are a number of opportunities throughout the year for students to interact with boys from our brother schools, Villanova College and St Laurence’s College.
-This includes:
+There are a number of opportunities throughout the year for students to interact with boys from Catholic boys school including Villanova College, St Laurence’s College and Marist College Ashgrove.

-Years 7 to 9 and Years 10 to 12 school dances held in the Mary Ward Centre onsite and supervised by staff and parent volunteers.
+Years 7 to 9 and Years 10 to 12 Dances – these are held onsite when gathering guidelines permit.
+These are supervised by staff and parent volunteers.

-Marist Dance Program – Year 10 students have the opportunity to take part in the four week program whereby our students learn traditional dancing two nights a week followed by a final event held at City Hall.
+Marist College Ashgrove Dance Program – Year 10 student have the opportunity to take part in the six week program whereby our students learn traditional dancing one night a week concluded by a final dance event .

 Musical – a biennial musical held in conjunction with Villanova College for students in Years 8 to 12.